Welcome to Garden Space. We're planting seeds for relational living.

 All things relational!
-I primarily provide coaching for couples seeking better communication, deeper understanding, emotional intimacy, relational healing after betrayal, and erotic connection.
-I also enjoy working with individuals navigating the dating world and wanting to be proactive about their relational strengths and wellness.
+I primarily provide coaching for couples seeking better communication, deeper understanding of one another, emotional intimacy, relational healing after betrayal, and erotic connection.
+I also enjoy working with individuals navigating sex and dating, wanting to be proactive about their relational strengths and wellness.

 First, I'm just going to throw out there that I'm good at this.
 I'm confident in my academic qualifications as well as my lived experiences, and I'm also a huge fan of continuing education.
 I love what I get to do for a living.
 Helping people cultivate a genuine connection to their partner(s) and an authentic, confident sense of self is definitely my jam.